coders4help/volunteer_planner/README_DOCKER.md

 ## Create dummy data
 If you want to create dummy data you can run:

-    $ docker-compose run web python manage.py create_dummy_data 5 --flush True
+    $ docker-compose run --rm web create_dummy_data 5 --flush True

-with activated virtualenv to get 5 days of dummy data and delete tables in advance.
+to get 5 days of dummy data and delete tables in advance.

 The number (5 in the above example) creates 5 days dummy data count from today.
-If you just use `./manage.py create_dummy_data 5` without `--flush` it is NOT deleting data before putting new data in.
+If you just use `create_dummy_data 5` without `--flush True` it is NOT deleting data before putting new data in.